NCMyTu/n-clone/docs/database_manager.md

 ## CREATE methods
 __insert_parody(*name*)__\
-Insert a `parody` into the database.
+Insert a `parody` into the database.\
+__name__ is automatically stripped of redundant whitespace and converted to lowercase.
 - __Parameters:__
   - __name : *str*__\
     Name of the `parody` to insert.